-Medical societies respond to the FDA's safety announcement on the use of ActosJune 16th, 2011 in Medications /
+Medical societies respond to the FDA's safety announcement on the use of ActosJune 16, 2011 in Medicine & Health / Medications

 Diabetes leaders today are responding to the announcement made by the U.S. Food and Drug Administration (FDA) yesterday that the use of the diabetes medication Actos (pioglitazone) for more than one year may be associated with an increased risk of bladder cancer.
 According to the FDA's Safety Announcement, information about this risk will be added to the Warnings and Precautions section of the label for pioglitazone-containing medicines.
 The patient Medication Guide for these medicines will also be revised to include information on the risk of bladder cancer.